 Anne-Kristine Sindvald Larsen, Doctoral Candidate

 Anne-Kristine Sindvald Larsen is a historian who earned her degree at the University of Copenhagen in 2016.
 She has several years of experience working in Danish archives and museums, and in her previous research the focus has been the consumption of objects and textiles in the lower classes in early modern Copenhagen.
-As a Doctoral candidate in the project she will continue this research.
+As a Doctoral candidate in the project she continues this research.

 Dr Victoria Bartels, Project Researcher